palazzem/grunt-bridge/README.rst

 Available task
 --------------

-This plugin exports ``djangoStatic`` task and you can use it in your gruntfile.
+This plugin exports ``bridge`` task and you can use it in your gruntfile.
 However remember that this replace all your static (JS and CSS) with your chosen pattern so it's really useful if launched as last (or almost last) task as follows: